massiccio/FastAPI_SSL_Checker/README.md

 # FastAPI_SSL_Checker
-[Fast API](https://fastapi.tiangolo.com/) Python service that checks if the SSL certificate associated to the given URL is valid
+[FastAPI](https://fastapi.tiangolo.com/) Python service that checks if the SSL certificate associated to the given URL is valid.
+*Note: FastAPI requires Python 3.6+*

 ## Install required packages and run unit tests
 ```bash